FabioNotaro2001/ConcurrentAndDistributedProgramming-Assignment3-ScalaPart/README.md

 The project showcases various aspects of concurrent and distributed programming, including:

-- **Concurrency**: Implementing multiple threads to perform tasks simultaneously.
+- **Concurrency** -> implementing multiple threads to perform tasks simultaneously
-- **Distributed Systems**: Simulating a network of nodes communicating over a distributed environment.
+- **Distributed Systems** -> simulating a network of nodes communicating over a distributed environment
-- **Synchronization**: Managing shared resources to prevent conflicts in a multi-threaded context.
+- **Synchronization** -> managing shared resources to prevent conflicts in a multi-threaded context.

 ## Project Structure